herzbube/libsgfcplusplus/README.md

     ctest

+After the tests have run successfully you install the shared and static libraries plus the library header files to a destination folder of your choice.
+The library files are installed in a subfolder named `lib`, the header files in a subfolder named `include`.

+    cmake --install . --prefix /path/to/destfolder

 ## Xcode build

 In the previous section you have seen how to generate a Makefile-based build system.
 Cmake can also generate an Xcode project, like this: